lingtalfi/ConventionGuy/nomenclature.stringCases.eng.md

 flexibleCamelCase
 -------------
-2015-10-14
+2015-10-14 -> 2020-07-03

 Like [camelCase](#camelcase), but keeps the existing case (uppercase or lowercase), except for:
-- the first of the first word is always lowercase
+- the first letter of the first word is always lowercase
-- the first of the non-first words is always uppercase
+- the first letter of the non-first words is always uppercase

 input            |       output